tuncAksuna/spring-boot-practices/README.md

 - Used Jasypt to encrypt properties (database url, username,password etc.)
 - Used MapStruct for mapping the objects
 - Custom annotations
+- Transactions (used @Transactional annotation for transaction management)